nimesh03/salarypredictionportfolio/README.md

 # salarypredictionportfolio
 Salary Prediction Portfolio Project (Python)

 This project resolves a simple business problem related to HR.
-The goal is to use Machine Learning models to predict the salary of a worker based various job features.
+The goal is to use Machine Learning models to predict the salary of a worker based on various job features.

 Job Features include: 'companyId', 'jobType', 'degree', 'major', 'industry', 'yearsExperience', and 'milesFromMetropolis' The target variable is: 'salary'